nekowinston/nix-deno/README.md

 ```

 #### Generating Artifacts
-For projects that generate artifacts (e.g. PDFs), you might have a deno.json like:
+For projects that generate artifacts (in this example a deno app which generates a folder of pdf files), you might have a deno.json like:

 ```json
 {